-Are you one unfortunate enough that when you get up in the morning your face looks like you been working out for the last eight hours?
+Are you unfortunate enough that when you get up in the morning your face looks like you've been working out for the last eight hours?
 I can relate!
 Looking shiny - always and everywhere.
 And, it’s not like you haven’t tried those annoying peeling masks, or some other fancy, expensive product, right?
 It’s a struggle.
 The constant wiping, the greasy traces you leave on your phone after touching your face, the t-zone area - it can all get a bit old.
 And, let’s face it, excess oil means clogged pores, which means your face is more prone to acne.

 You get it.